fau-masters-collected-works-cgarbin/cap5768-introduction-to-data-science/README.md

 * DataFrame `describe()`, to view summary statistics at a glance.
 All the important values are available with one function call.
 * How much we get out-of-the-box from the [`pandas_profiling`](https://github.com/pandas-profiling/pandas-profiling) package.
 It is like a "mini EDA" with one line of code.
-* The `verbose` parameter to follow the progress of long-running scikit-learn tasks.
+* The `verbose` parameter to follow the progress of long-running [scikit-learn](https://scikit-learn.org/stable/) tasks.
-* Pay attention to random_state in the scikit-learn APIs to get consistent results.
+* Pay attention to the `random_state` parameter in the scikit-learn APIs to [get consistent results](https://scikit-learn.org/stable/common_pitfalls.html#randomness).
+* How to use [seaborn's](https://seaborn.pydata.org/) `heatmap` for confusion matrix visualization.
+More specifically, the trick to zero out the diagonal with NumPy `fill_diagonal()` to make the classification mistakes stand out in the graph.
 * Use `GridSearchCV()` to find parameters for a classifier.
 * The power and simplicity of Naive Bayes classifiers, even for seemly complex tasks such as digit classification.
 It can be used as a baseline before attempting more complex solutions.
-* The power and simplicity of Naive Bayes classifiers, even for seemly complex tasks such as digit classification.
-It can be used as a baseline before attempting more complex solutions.
-* How to use seaborn's `heatmap` for confusion matrix visualization.
-More specifically, the trick to zero out the diagonal with NumPy fill_diagonal() to make the mistakes stand out in the graph.
-* The power and simplicity of Naive Bayes classifiers, even for seemly complex tasks such as digit classification.
-It can be used as a baseline before attempting more complex solutions.
 * How surprisingly good random forest classifiers perform, achieving 97% in the digit classification without much work.
 Another case of "try this before pulling your neural network card" case.
-Random forests may have an edge, especially with the emphasis on explainable AI, because even laypeople can understand them.
-* The small number of components we need to explain variability (the PCA section).
+* The small number of components we need to explain variability (the [PCA](https://stats.stackexchange.com/a/140579/378025) section).
 * Finally getting a chance to play with [OpenCV](https://opencv.org/) and see first-hand how easy and feature-rich it is.